Understanding Glenohumeral Osteoarthritis

 With glenohumeral osteoarthritis, the parts of the joint wear down.
 This can cause pain, stiffness, and limited movement.
 Glenohumeral osteoarthritis is a long-term condition.
 But treatment can help manage symptoms, increase movement, and improve function.

 How glenohumeral osteoarthritis occurs

 All joints contain a smooth tissue called cartilage.
 Cartilage cushions the ends of bones.
 This helps them glide smoothly against each other.
-Glenohumeral osteoarthritis occurs when cartilage in the glenohumeral joint begins to break down.
+Glenohumeral osteoarthritis occurs when cartilage in the glenohumeral joint starts to break down.
 The ball and socket bones may then become exposed and rub together.
-The bones may become rough and pitted and may begin to wear away.
+The bones may become rough and pitted and may start to wear away.
 This prevents smooth movement of the joint.

 Causes of glenohumeral osteoarthritis

 In most cases, the condition develops because of damage from a shoulder injury, such as a dislocated or broken shoulder.
 Normal wear and tear of the joint from aging can also cause osteoarthritis.